mobilecoinfoundation/mobilecoin/MAINNET.md

 If you have an SGX-capable machine, or choose to operate an SGX-capable server in the cloud, you can run a *validator node* in the MobileCoin MainNet.

-1. Send an email to [support@mobilecoin.foundation](mailto://support@mobilecoin.foundation) and let the MobilCoin Foundation know how you'd like to get involved!
+1. Send an email to [support@mobilecoin.foundation](mailto://support@mobilecoin.foundation) and let the MobileCoin Foundation know how you'd like to get involved!

 ## Getting Help